 If you really want to follow through with doing this then give her a flat rate (for example $40.00 based on 4 or 5 or 6 hours) and let her know how many hours the flat rate you've chosen is based on.
 I see trouble coming from even doing that because she could say you were cheating and not working hard enough during those hours.

 I used to do extra cleaning for friends in college (after) if you have it all worked out before you start should be fine.
 I admit wrong conditions could hurt your friendship only you know that.
 Maybe putting it in writing would be the answer, saving any problems that may occur later.
 I never had any, so I was going tell you if place is somewhat kept up before you start around $40.00 is fair.
-If you have to clean the place up then charge more to start, after you get it up to par charge a fair price for your area.
-From what you say the size is, its only one person's laundry 40 dollars is fair.

 I pay $40 for having my 1 bedroom cleaned and its 3-4 hours work.

 Thanks for the great answers.
 It certainly gives me a great place to start.

 How much should I charge for cleaning a two bedroom apartment including removing items left behind?
 Should I do a flat rate or by the hour?
 I live in Idaho.